The Average Salary of Automotive Service Technicians

 Where you live can have a huge bearing on what you can earn as an automotive service technician or car mechanic.

-Among states, Alaska offered the highest wages, with such workers earning $52,050 per year.
-New Jersey, Massachusetts followed with average pay ranging from $44,950 to $46,240 per year.
-On the lower end of the pay spectrum were such states as West Virginia where wages averaged $31,370 per year.
-Maine at $36,710 and Montana at $37,940 were other states where average salaries were well below the national mean.
+Among states, Alaska offered the highest wages, with such workers earning $60,640 per year.
+California, Washington, and New Jersey followed with average pay ranging from $58,980 to $55,100 per year.
+On the lower end of the pay spectrum were such states as West Virginia, Kansas, New Mexico, and South Carolina.

 Training Requirements